 Option 2: Conditional Contribution Approach (ASC 958-605)

-This option is available to not-for-profit organizations and provides an alternative to the debt model for organizations who meet the PPP’s eligibility criteria and expect forgiveness.
+This option is available to not-for-profit organizations and provides an alternative to the debt model for organizations that meet the PPP’s eligibility criteria and expect forgiveness.
 Under this model, the organization treats the PPP loan proceeds as an advance of a conditional grant, and revenue is recognized as the conditions of the grant are “substantially met.”

 Available to: Primarily not-for-profit organizations; however, for-profit entities may analogize